sreeharsha-rav/frontend-projects/reddit-minimal/README.md

 │   │   │   ├── actions.tsx             # Component for performing actions on a post (e.g., upvoting, saving).
 │   │   │   ├── info.tsx                # Component for displaying post information (e.g., title, author, score).
 │   │   │   ├── post-preview.tsx        # Component for displaying a preview of a post.
-│   │   │   ├── vote.tsx                # Component for voting on a post.
+│   │   │   ├── vote.tsx                # Stateful component for voting on a post.
+│   │   │   ├── sort.tsx                # Component for sorting posts.
-│   │   │   └── Feed.tsx                # Component for displaying a feed of Reddit posts.
+│   │   │   └── feed.tsx                # Component for displaying a feed of Reddit posts.
 │   │   ├── post/                       # Contains components related to viewing post details.
-│   │   │   ├── Post.tsx                # Component for displaying the details of a post.
+│   │   │   └── Post.tsx                # Component for displaying the details of a post.
-│   │   │   └── PostSkeleton.tsx        # Component for displaying a skeleton loading state for a post.
-│   │   ├── ui/                         # Contains UI-related components and utilities.
+│   │   └──ui/                          # Contains UI-related components and utilities.
-│   │   │   └── icons.tsx               # Component for rendering icons.
+│   │       └── icons.tsx               # Component for rendering icons.
+|   ├── containers/                     # Contains container components that manage state and data fetching.
+│   │   └── FeedContainer.tsx           # Container component for fetching, displaying and sorting Reddit posts.
 │   ├── hooks/                          # Contains custom React hooks used in the application.
-│   │   ├── useFetchPosts.ts            # Hook for fetching Reddit posts.
-|   |   ├── useFetchPostDetails.ts      # Hook for fetching details of a Reddit post.
+|   |   ├── useVote.ts                  # Hook for voting on a post.
-│   │   └── useFetchComments.ts         # Hook for fetching comments for a Reddit post.
+│   │   └── useFetchPosts.ts            # Hook for fetching Reddit posts.
 │   ├── services/                       # Contains services for interacting with external APIs.
 │   │   └── redditApi.ts                # Service for making API requests to the Reddit API.
 │   ├── types/                          # Contains TypeScript type definitions used in the application.